alexcambose/proofchain/truffle/README.md

 After running the `migrate:test` or `migrate:rinkeby` commands, the .env file in the root directory is updated with the newly deployed factory contract address (either DEVELOPMENT_FACTORY_CONTRACT_ADDRESS or PRODUCTION_FACTORY_CONTRACT_ADDRESS)

+## API DOCS

+For a detailed visualization of the API docs please see the [./docs/](./docs/) directory

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.